 Then I added a layer of Jell-O vanilla pudding, just a box of instant is fine.
 A layer of fresh blueberries were added and then a thick layer of Comstock Lemon Creme Pie Filling.

-And to finish them off, Reddi-Wip and a few more fresh blueberries.
+And to finish them off, Reddi-Wip or other whipped topping and a few more fresh blueberries.
 It doesn’t get any easier than that!

-The jars, along with all the ingredients are from Walmart.
-I used half-pint size jars found in the canning area.
+I used half-pint size jars.
 If you are giving them as a gift, leave some room at the top, like I did, to add the lid.
 Tie with a pretty ribbon and add a spoon.

 Delicious flavors of Spring are combined in these easy to make dessert jars.
 Recipe from HoosierHomemade.com